LAMPSPUC/StateSpaceModels.jl/README.md

 Estimation is done through function `statespace` and will automatically be run in parallel with all the currently active threads.

-Simulation of future scenarios is done through function `simulate_statespace`.
+Simulation of scenarios is done through function `simulate`.

 ## Features